 We wrote a few blogs over the course of 2016 detailing why decreasing waste is essential and how it translates into increased revenue.
 This is a trend that is going to continue to intensify, especially considering the millennial generation are passionate about the environment.
 If your hotel continues to deploy waste reduction strategies resources will be saved, and if you market your hotel appropriately, you’ll draw in more revenue from appreciative guests.

 Mobile is King.

 This might just be the most important trend of all.
 Guests, particularly of the millennial generation, are increasingly using mobile devices for bookings, and everything else.
-According to Hospitality Net, statistics show that 8% of booking are currently made on mobile devices, but within a year or two that figure will rise to at least 35%, if not more.
+According to Hospitality Net, statistics show that 8 percent of booking are currently made on mobile devices, but within a year or two that figure will rise to at least 35 percent, if not more.
 Not to mention that millennials are used to being able to accomplish tasks instantly on their phones – Uber being an excellent example of this.

 What this means trend-wise, is that above all else, your hotel website MUST be mobile friendly.
 But that is just the beginning.
 The more mobile practices your hotel can adopt, the better.
 A few examples of mobile-forward strategies you might want to consider are: